manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 - The accuracy of the prediction models should be analysed and documented in the application user manual (in the annexes) that must be delivered with the application.

-- At least two sorting algorithms should be evaluated and documented in the application user manual.
+- All algorithms implemented should be documented in the annexes of user manual.

-- All algorithms implemented should be documented in the annexes of user manual.The time complexity analysis of the algorithms should be properly documented in the application user manual (in the annexes) that must be delivered with the application.
+- The time complexity analysis of the algorithms should be properly documented in the application user manual (in the annexes) that must be delivered with the application.

 ### _Localization_
 - The application must support the English language only.

-### _Workflow_

-- Only the specialist doctor is allowed to access all client data.

-- At the same time that the client receives a notification about his test results, this information becomes available for the medical lab technicians, the clinical chemistry technologist, the specialist doctor, and the laboratory coordinator.

-- Once the laboratory coordinator confirms that everything was done correctly, the client receives a notification alerting that the results are already available in the central application and informing that he/she must access the application to view those results.

 ________
 ## Usability